lizschley/number_six/scripts/documentation/update_process.md

    2. Add new Associations, keys are as follows: 'add_paragraph_reference', 'add_group_paragraph' (not run_as_prod)
    3. Delete existing Associations, keys are as follows: 'delete_paragraph_reference', 'delete_group_paragraph' (always works the same)
 - The program will automatically copy the add_ dictionaries and the delete_ dictionaries to the output file from Step 1 (read below for further details).
-- If you don't need to update any existing records, you can skip Step 1 entirely.
-Just copy example from data/json_templates/updating_dev_input_template.json to <INPUT_TO_UPDATER_STEP_THREE> and delete the following keys: 'updated_at','group_ids','category_ids','paragraph_ids' (those are for the retrievals necessary for updating and can only be done in Step 1)
+- If you don't need to update any existing records, you can skip Step 1 entirely.  **However**, running step 1 can be helpful to retrieve the information necessary to add new records or delete associations.
+But if you have what you need, just copy example from data/json_templates/updating_dev_input_template.json directly to <INPUT_TO_UPDATER_STEP_THREE>, make the updates you want and delete the following keys: 'updated_at','group_ids','category_ids','paragraph_ids' (those are for the retrievals necessary for updating and can only be done in Step 1)

 1. Step 1 Json Input process (run_as_prod == False):
+    - If you need to simply update one record or type of record and you are not changing any relationships, there is a bypass:
+      1. Create an argument as follows:
+         - Use one of the top level keys in <UPDATE_DATA> (constants.crud)
+         - Add an equal sign
+         - Add a list of ids **1,2,3** with no spaces OR add the word **all**
+         - This will copy all of the data needed to start the update to the <MANUAL_UPDATE_JSON> directory
+         - Follow the Step 2 and Step 3 process as normal
+         - For example: **paragraphs=80,86**
+         - Another example: **categories=all**
+      2. This does not give you any relational data.
+      3. Normally follow the Step One process described below.
     - Copy (don't move) data/json_templates/updating_dev_input_template.json to <INPUT_TO_UPDATER_STEP_ONE>
     - Choose one or zero retrieval keys: "group_ids", "category_ids", "paragraph_ids", or "updated_at"
       1. The array of ids or updated_at will be used in a where statement that will pull in all the associated data so it can be edited.